snpoudel/snpoudel.github.io/_pages/about.md

 Experience
 ======
 ------
-I have diverse experience as a data specialist, civil (hydrologic/hydraulic) engineer, and researcher.
-My journey began as a data specialist during my undergraduate studies, where I first realized the power of data-driven insights.
-After graduating, I worked as a civil engineer, gaining hands-on experience with hydropower and irrigation projects while exploring the stunning landscapes of Nepal.
+I have a diverse background spanning data science, hydrologic and hydraulic engineering, and academic research.
+My journey began as a data specialist during my undergraduate studies, where I first discovered the impact of data-driven insights.
+After earning my degree, I worked as a civil engineer, gaining hands-on experience with hydropower and irrigation projects while exploring the stunning landscapes of Nepal.

-From there, I joined the University of Connecticut as a graduate research assistant and am now continuing my research journey at Cornell University as a PhD student.
-I enjoy using my data-centric engineering skills to make processes more efficient, often turning to programming for creative problem-solving. <br>
+I then moved into research, first at the University of Connecticut as a Masters student and now at Cornell University as a PhD student.
+I enjoy using data-centric engineering approaches to explore and better understand water, environmental, and climate systems.
+I also often find myself diving into programming to experiment with new models and methodologies. <br>

 *Graduate Research Assistant*, June 2024 - Present <br>
 [Steinschneider Research Group](https://blogs.cornell.edu/steinschneider/sample-page-2/), Cornell University, NY